 13 is considered an unlucky number

 If you have “triskaidekaphobia,” that means you have a fear of the number 13—and you’re not alone.
-In addition to having 13 guests at two unlucky dinner gatherings, there are other reasons why the number 13 is thought to be a harbinger of bad luck.
+In addition to having 13 guests at two unlucky dinner gatherings, there are other reasons the number 13 is thought to be a harbinger of bad luck.
 Part of that has to do with the fact that in some cultures, 12 is considered the “perfect” number: there are 12 months in a year, two 12-hour half days, 12 tribes of Israel, 12 days of Christmas, 12 zodiac signs, 12 labors of Hercules, 12 gods of Olympus, and so on.
 Basically, 12 was a tough act to follow—to the point where people then thought that 13 was unlucky.
 To this day, there are still high-rise buildings where there is no 13th floor (or, more accurately, the elevator buttons go from 12 to 14).
 Here’s more on why 13 is considered an unlucky number.

-Thomas William Lawson’s book
+Thomas William Lawson’s book Friday, the Thirteenth

-Friday the 13th in pop culture
+Friday the 13th in mainstream media

 Bad things have happened on Friday the 13th